slot181/civitai-image-generator-mcp/README.md

     -   `additionalNetworks` (object, optional): Additional networks (LoRA, etc.) keyed by URN (e.g., `{ "urn:air:sd1:lora:...": { "strength": 0.8 } }`).

     **Output:**
-    -   On success: Text containing the URL of the generated image (e.g., `Image generated: https://...`).
+    -   On success: A JSON string containing the local path to the saved image (e.g., `{"path": "./civitai_output/civitai_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.png"}`).
-    -   On error: An error message detailing the failure (e.g., API error, polling timeout, result extraction error).
+    -   On error: An error message detailing the failure (e.g., API error, polling timeout, download/save error).

     **Polling Behavior:**
     - The server submits the job and then checks the status every 2 seconds.